Aging in place: In United States

 The Program of All-Inclusive Care for the Elderly (PACE) model was created in the early 1970s in order to meet the chronic care needs of older people through their community.
 As an assistance program, one must be at least 55 years of age, certified by their state to need nursing home care, are able to live safely in the community at the time of enrollment, and live in a PACE service area.
 The goal of the PACE program is to care for the chronic care needs of older individuals while providing them with the ability to live independently, or age in place in their homes, for as long as possible.
 In order to make independent living possible for this population, the PACE program provides services, such as physical therapy, respite care, prescription drugs, social services, nutritional counseling, and much more.
 Since 2011, PACE has 82 operational programs in 29 states, and is continuing to expand today.

 In Middle Eastern and Asian countries

 For many countries in the Middle and Far East, it is part of the cultural beliefs for older adults to age in place.
 Many children believe it to be their duty to care for their parents as they age and therefore will move in with their parents when their assistance is needed.
 In many Middle Eastern countries, nursing homes are just recently coming into existence due to cultural and generational shifts towards Western values.

+In Hong Kong

+Smart facilities are provided in some housing estates serve the elderly.
+In one of the ageing-in-place housing estates, a smart device tracks door movement every 24 hours to make sure the tenants of the apartment building are awake and attentive.
+If not, a notification will be sent to the control center asking for emergency assistance.
+Each day, tenants are allowed to monitor and record their body temperatures, heart rates, and blood pressure.
+An alarm will be sent when a tenant's health information departs from pre-set personal boundaries, and the duty nurse will take action after examining the findings.
+A sensor checks the motion of the unit to see if the tenants have been idle for eight hours straight before sending a call for emergency help to the control centre.